 This option specifies the target architecture.
 The assembler will issue an error message if an attempt is made to assemble an instruction which will not execute on the target architecture.
-The following architecture names are recognized: armv8-a, armv8.1-a and armv8.2-a.
+The following architecture names are recognized: armv8-a, armv8.1-a, armv8.2-a, armv8.3-a, armv8.4-a and armv8.5-a.

-If both '-mcpu' and '-march' are specified, the assembler will use the setting for '-mcpu'.
-If neither are specified, the assembler will default to '-mcpu=all'.
+If both -mcpu and -march are specified, the assembler will use the setting for -mcpu.
+If neither are specified, the assembler will default to -mcpu=all.

-The architecture option can be extended with the same instruction set extension options as the '-mcpu' option.
-Unlike '-mcpu', extensions are not always enabled by default, See Section 9.1.2 [AArch64 Extensions], page 90.
+The architecture option can be extended with the same instruction set extension options as the -mcpu option.
+Unlike -mcpu, extensions are not always enabled by default, See Section 9.1.2 [AArch64 Extensions], page 95.